Blydenburgh Park Historic District

-Blydenburgh Park Historic District is a national historic district located at Smithtown in Suffolk County, New York.
-The district includes eight contributing buildings and one contributing structure.
+The Blydenburgh Park Historic District is a national historic district located within the Town of Smithtown, in Suffolk County, New York, United States.

+Description

+The historic district includes eight contributing buildings and one contributing structure.
 There are two groups of historic buildings: the mill complex and Blydenburgh Farmhouse and related buildings.

 It was added to the National Register of Historic Places in 1983.